 The School of Business and Economics consistently places 80 to 100 interns each year in the local business community.

 We are committed to expanding and improving both the number of internships we jointly sponsor and the quality of our efforts.
-Under the umbrella of the School of Business and Economics (SBE) Career Center, the Internship Program Director, Duane Dove is responsible to systematically:
+The School of Business and Economics (SBE) Career Center is responsible to systematically:

 - Develop internship opportunities for our students;